Sven-Göran Eriksson: Lazio

-In December 1996, Eriksson agreed to leave Sampdoria at the end of the season, to manage Blackburn Rovers.
-In February 1997, however, he went back on his word, and opted to stay in Italy and become the new manager at Lazio, effective 1 July 1997.
+In December 1996, Eriksson agreed to leave Sampdoria at the end of the season to manage Blackburn Rovers.
+In February 1997, however, he went back on his word, and opted to stay in Italy and become the new manager at Lazio, beginning on 1 July 1997.
 Eriksson stated family reasons for wanting to stay in Italy, and Rovers would go on to appoint Roy Hodgson.

 Eriksson employed fellow Swede Tord Grip as his assistant.
-Eriksson finally found major success in Italy with Lazio when he won the Coppa Italia and the Italian Supercup in 1998 and 2000, the European Cup Winners' Cup (1999, the final tournament), and the Serie A title (the Scudetto) in 2000 – only the second time that the Roman club had won the Italian championship in their history.
+Eriksson won the Coppa Italia and the Supercoppa Italiana in both 1998 and 2000, the UEFA Cup Winners' Cup (1999, its final edition), the 1999 UEFA Super Cup against recently treble-winning Manchester United, and the Serie A title (the Scudetto) in 2000 – only the second time that the Roman club had won the Italian championship in their history.

+Eriksson had signed in October 2000 to be the new manager of the England national football team from June 2001, but was asked to resign by Lazio president Sergio Cragnotti in January 2001, with the club eleven points behind their capital city rivals Roma.
+His last game was an unexpected 2–1 home loss to Napoli, and he was succeeded by Dino Zoff.

 England national football team

-Following the resignation of England manager Kevin Keegan after a home loss to Germany in October 2000, The Football Association (FA) pursued Eriksson as his replacement.
-Eriksson had initially agreed to take over after the expiration of his contract in June 2001, but decided to resign his post early at Lazio, and he officially began his England duties in January of that year.
-Eriksson was the first non-British manager to be appointed coach of the England national football team.